sickcodes/Docker-OSX/README.md

 # Click Disk Utility

-# Erase the biggest disk
+# Erase the biggest disk (around 200gb default), DO NOT MODIFY THE SMALLER DISKS.

-# Partition that disk and subtract 1GB and press Apply

 # Click Reinstall macOS